ansible/ansible/docs/docsite/rst/network_debug_troubleshooting.rst

          gather_subset: all

 By default eos and nxos module use cli (ssh).
-If you wish to use the API then use the ``transport:`` option, for example:
+If you wish to use the API, use the ``transport:`` option.
+For example:

 .. code-block:: yaml